mkierzenka/SWDevProj/README.md

 * See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage

-* Move most of logic (like loop) from Column.add_all into Distributed Array.
-Remove block imports from Column

-* Delete stringarray, update message classes that use it

-* Delete unused message types

-* Implement push_back for columns

-* Sorer code- make the arrays use our array instead of re-implementing functionality
+* Sorer code- make the arrays use our array instead of re-implementing functionality (Field object)

-* Methods w/o an implementation: add assert(false) and comment

-* Add unit tests: distributed array

 * doc.md: create diagram for architecture section

-* Figure out how to use port numbers
+* Figure out how to run with multiple nodes, all using different port numbers

 * Test network from different machines

 * Move reader and writer parent classes into new directory

-* Investigate: when running program with multiple nodes (demo), all nodes bind to the same socket

 * Move sorer into sorwriter